 New Core CE curriculum requirements will go into effect June 30, 2019.
 A 4-hour CE course will replace the Core A and Core B requirements.
 If you complete both the Core A and Core B 3-hour CE courses before June 30, you will have fulfilled the new requirement.
 If you have no completed both Core A and Core B by June 30, any Core credits you currently have will be counted as elective credit and you will need to take the new 4-hour CE course.

 Your education requirements for license renewal depend on the type of license you hold and the date your license was originally issued.
 Select your license type below to review renewal requirements and deadlines.

 |Leasing Agent||July 31, 2020||Leasing Agent renewal requirements|

 Q. When does the IDFPR renewal site open?

-A. The IDFPR renewal site will open approximately 30 days prior to the renewal deadline.
+A. The IDFPR renewal site generally opens about 60 days prior to each renewal deadline.

 Q. How do I submit my license renewal?

 You will receive an email from IDFPR with your unique pin number for license renewal.
 If you don’t have a pin number, you may use your social security number and date of birth.